karakun/karakun.github.io/_posts/2026-03-26-elasticsearch-migration.md

 ## <a name="cta"></a> Let's Connect!

-Do you have questions about the European Accessibility Act?
+Do you have questions about our migration to Elasticsearch 8.19?
-Or would you like to discuss what is the best starting point for accessibility?
+Or would you like to discuss the best migration path for your installation?
+Did you already migrate and experienced other pitfalls?
 [Feel free to reach out.](/people/jatin)
 I’m always happy to exchange knowledge, ideas, and experiences.